apclbuglocalizer/apclbuglocalizer.github.io/index.md

 <!-- {: .warning }
 > This website documents the features of the current `main` branch of the Just the Docs theme.
 See [the CHANGELOG]({% link CHANGELOG.md %}) for a list of releases, new features, and bug fixes. -->

-MIND stands for Memory Bug Inspection based on Neural Deduction and is developed by [apcl-research](https://github.com/apcl-research) at [University of Notre Dame](https://cse.nd.edu/).
-It is specifically developed to localize memory bugs in C/C++.
-MIND is mainly built based on the o4-mini model although you can change it to different models with cheaper/better options.
+CMIND stands for C Memory Bug Inspection based on Neural Deduction and is developed by [apcl-research](https://github.com/apcl-research) at [University of Notre Dame](https://cse.nd.edu/).
+It is specifically developed to localize memory bugs in C. CMIND is mainly tested on the ```o4-mini-2025-04-16``` and ```gpt-5-mini-2025-08-07``` models although you can change it to different models with cheaper/better options.
 You can refer to [Open AI](https://platform.openai.com/docs/models) for more information.

-The author of MIND is [Chia-Yi Su](https://chiayisu.github.io/) and [Collin McMillan](https://sdf.org/~cmc/).
-We are commited to keep MIND open source.
+The author of CMIND is [Chia-Yi Su](https://chiayisu.github.io/) and [Collin McMillan](https://sdf.org/~cmc/).
+We are commited to keep CMIND open source.
 If you cannot find anything or have any question, please contact us.

 The video demonstration for [ICSE 2026](https://conf.researchr.org/track/icse-2026/icse-2026-demonstrations) is as follows.